Presets:

 .Forecast...

-Solar activity is expected to be moderate (R1-R2, Minor-Moderate) with a
+Solar activity is expected to be moderate with a chance of M-class

 .24 hr Summary...

-The greater than 2 MeV electron flux was at moderate to high levels with
+The greater than 2 MeV electron flux was at moderate levels and the

 .Forecast...

-to high levels on 02-04 Apr.
+moderate levels over 26-28 Apr.
 The greater than 10 MeV proton flux is

 Solar Wind